Disney World Special Events, Festivals and Parties

 Epcot International Festival of the Arts

-In 2023, the Taste of Epcot International Festival of the Arts was held January 13 – February 20.
+In 2024, the Epcot International Festival of the Arts was held January 12 – February 19.

 Purchase any 5 menu items from the Wonderful Walk of Colorful Cuisine locations and collect a stamp in your Festival Passport.
-Once you have all five, bring your stamped Festival Passport back to Decadent Delights in Epcot for a colorful culinary prize.
+Once you have all five, bring your stamped Festival Passport back to Decadent Delights in Epcot for a complimentary surprise.

 Along with the visual arts, Disney Theatrical brings a showcase of music and Broadway talent to the America Gardens Theatre stage.
 Disney on Broadway concerts take place daily and are included with admission to Epcot.
 You can book a Disney on Broadway Concert Series Dining Package that includes lunch or dinner and a guaranteed priority seating at one of 3 concerts held the same day.